-A center for education in a wide variety of fine crafts and arts
+A center for education in a wide variety of arts and crafts

-To help preserve the precious intangible cultural heritage of humanity, the temple should also be a center for education in a wide variety of fine crafts and arts conducive to spiritual growth but rarely practiced in the modern world, and taught to guests by leading experts.
+To help preserve the precious intangible cultural heritage of humanity, the temple should also be a center for education in a rich variety of arts and crafts conducive to personal or spiritual growth but not widely practiced in the modern world, and taught to guests by leading experts.

-Some arts and crafts practiced and/or taught to guests could include magic, astronomy, throat singing, contact juggling, engraving, playing early instruments like the cornetto and natural horns, cookery, classical languages (Latin, Occitan, Pāli, etc.), printmaking including true woodcut and wood engraving, poetry, bowyery, knot tying and knot invention, woodworking, mace and baton spinning, gemstone faceting, telescope making, calligraphy, pipe making, guillochierei, sculpture, gardening, keyboarding, drink mixing, cardistry, reed making, and cheese making.
+Some arts practiced and/or taught to guests could include magic, astronomy, throat singing, contact juggling, engraving, playing early instruments like the cornetto and natural horns, cookery, classical languages (Latin, Occitan, Pāli, Chinese, Egyptian, etc.), printmaking including true woodcut, wood engraving, and mezzotinting, poetry, bowyery, knot tying and knot invention, woodworking, mace and baton spinning, harmonography & spirography, geometry, gemstone faceting, telescope making, calligraphy, pipe making, guillochierei (video), sculpture, gardening, keyboarding, drink mixing, cardistry, reed making, pointed pen nib making, seal carving, beer and wine making, and cheese making.

-The art and craft studio is very large and assumes everyone wants a fair amount of studio space, space for roller presses, 3-D printers, beer making equipment, etc. A separate woodworking and gardening workshop is included.
+The art and craft studio is very large and assumes everyone wants a fair amount of studio space, space for roller presses, 3-D printers, lathes, microscopes, etc. A separate woodworking and gardening workshop is included.
 These spaces would also accommodate the guests and teachers visiting to present workshops.